FenixAlliance/ABS.Docs/README.md

 At a very high level, the Alliance Business Suite is a set of powerful, extensible, multi-tenant applications built to enable businesses to jumpstart their digitalization process through the acceleration of several core aspects of any given business.

-The Alliance Business Suite gives users a Modular, Full-Stack, Low-Code Application Framework built on top of the [Alliance Business Platform](https://absuite.net).
+The Alliance Business Suite provides customers with a Modular, Full-Stack, Low-Code Application Framework built on top of the [Alliance Business Platform](https://absuite.net/Suite/Platform).

 Both client and server code are written in C#, allowing users to extend the product with their own code through Module libraries.
 It builds upon next-generation technologies such as Blazor, SignalR, Razor Pages, and MVC through .NET, an open-source and cross-platform framework for building web-mobile apps using C#, with or without the use of JavaScript.